gbmhunter/blog/content/programming/languages/c-plus-plus/callbacks/_index.md

 Callbacks are functions which are passed to other functions (or modules, libraries e.t.c) that then call the function at their choosing.

-C++, being a strongly-typed object-orientated language, makes callbacks  that much harder to implement than, say in C (non-object orientated) or Javascript (object orientated but NOT strongly typed).
-Note that you can perform C-style callbacks just as easily in C++, what we are referring to here is class-based callbacks.
+C++, being a strongly-typed object-orientated language, makes callbacks a tricker subject to deal with than say, in C (non-object orientated) or Javascript (object orientated but NOT strongly typed). **This is especially true for embedded systems where you cannot always rely on having newer C++ standard library header files** such as `<functional>` at your disposal (although, with the limiting testing on Arduino platforms that I have done, I was able to use `<functional>` without any issues).

 {{% note %}}
 I have written an open-source C++ callback library called slotmachine-cpp, which you can download from [GitHub here](https://github.com/gbmhunter/slotmachine-cpp).